 If the red, scaly rash of psoriasis keeps you in long sleeves and pants regardless of the weather, it’s time to find a solution.
-At SunWise Family Dermatology & Surgery, Jennifer LaRusso, DO, and Gerard W. Stroup, PA-C, offer a variety of treatments to heal your skin and reduce your psoriasis flare-ups.
+At SunWise Family Dermatology & Surgery, Jennifer LaRusso, DO, Gerard W. Stroup, PA-C, and Gina Caputo, DO, offer a variety of treatments to heal your skin and reduce your psoriasis flare-ups.
 Located in Middletown, Delaware, the office is a proud member of the National Psoriasis Foundation and remains up-to-date on the newest, most innovative treatments available.
 To see what they can do for you, call the office to schedule your initial consultation or book online today.

 Psoriasis is a skin disease that causes a red, scaly rash that’s often painful and inflamed.
 It may feel hot, swollen, or itchy.
 Psoriasis typically results in dry skin that may crack and bleed.

 The rash can cover large areas of skin, or it may appear in small spots, which is most common in children.
 The scales often appear silver or dandruff-like.

 Although psoriasis can develop anywhere on the body, it’s most common on your:

 Beyond the rash it’s known for, there are other signs of psoriasis.
 People may experience thick, pitted, or ridged nails or have swollen stiff joints.